RedisLabs/redislabs-docs/content/rdi/architecture.md

 Redis Data Integration using Debezium works in 2 modes:

-1. Initial sync - Where a snapshot of the entire db or a subset of selected tables is used as a baseline and the entire data is streamed to Redis Data Integration and then transformed and written into the target Redis DB.
+1. Initial sync - Where a snapshot of the entire database or a subset of selected tables is used as a baseline.
+The entire dataset is streamed to Redis Data Integration and then transformed and written into the target Redis database.
 2. Live updates - Where Debezium captures changes to the data that happen after the baseline snapshot and streams them to Redis Data Integration where they are transformed and written to the target.

 ![High-level Redis Data Integration architecture](/images/rdi/redis-di-simplified.png)